vrandall66/front-end-submissions-public/1901/mod-2/gametime/kayla-jacqueline.md

 ### Workflow
 * [ ] Novice - The developer/team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * [ ] Advanced Beginner - The developer/team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.
-* [ ] Proficient - The developer/team makes a series of small, atomic commits that document the evolution of their application.
+* [ x ] Proficient - The developer/team makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
 The team conducts a DTR (Define the Relationship) that is linked in the README.
 Both members contribute meaningfully to the application.
 * [ ] Exceptional - Meets all requirements for `Proficient`.
 In addition, the developer/team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
 The team displays good pairing practices (driver-navigator, dividing up work, etc) and utilizes some sort of planning tool (GitHub issues, Waffle, Trello, etc).

+* Division of work looks even, for issue filing, I would file one issue per task rather than a single issue that lists all of them (like you have [here](https://github.com/KaylaLawson/Jeopardy-JK/issues/23))

+* Be sure to have consistency in the formatting of your commit messages so that the git history is as readable as possible (e.g. commits should be written like 'Add bonus round functionality' rather than just 'bonus round')